Chisom83/Pizza-Pro-Analysis/README.md

 > Image
 - Insight
     - By Month and Quater:
-       - Higher sales in: January, March, April, May, June, July, August, November, December
+       - Higher sales in January, March, April, May, June, July, August, November, December
-       - Slight drop in Q2 and Q3; Q4 is lowest but difference is minor or not significant
+       - High sales in Q1 with slight drop in Q2 and Q3 while Q4 has the lowest sale but the difference is minor or not significant

     - By Day of the Week:
        - In general sales gradually increase from Monday to Friday.
-       - Friday:
-            - records the highest sales, likely due to individuals rewarding themselves after a long work or school week.
+       - Friday records the highest sales likely due to -
+            - Individuals rewarding themselves after a long work or school week.
-            - Increased social activities such as parties movie night and hangout.
+            - Social activities such as parties movie night and hangout more on Fridays.
             - Most people receive there pay check on fridays.
-       - Sunday:
-           -  low sales can be attributed to due to families opting for home cooked meal.
+       - Sunday low sales can be attributed due to -
-           - There are social activities but fewer as people prepare for the upcoming week.
+           - Families opting for home cooked meal.
-           - Pro pizza which is the company that has this dataset has a reduced operating hours on Sunday.  contributed toits low sales.
+           - Pro pizza which is the company that has this dataset has a reduced operating hours on Sunday which contributed to it's low sales.

    - By Season:
        - Spring: Highest sales
        - Autumn: Lowest